Philippines

 Corporate - Group taxation

-Last reviewed - 25 January 2023There is no group taxation in the Philippines.
+Last reviewed - 01 August 2024There is no group taxation in the Philippines.

 Transfer pricing

 Transfer Pricing Regulations govern the cross-border and domestic transactions between associated enterprises.
 The Regulations state that the 'arm’s-length principle' shall be adopted in determining the transfer price in related-party transactions.
-The application of the arm's-length principle may follow a 'three-step' approach prescribed by the Bureau of Internal Revenue (BIR) under the Regulations, to wit: (i) the conduct of a comparability analysis, (ii) the identification of the tested party and the appropriate transfer pricing method, and (iii) the determination of the arm's-length results.
+The application of the arm's-length principle may follow a 'three-step' approach prescribed by the BIR under the Regulations, which are: (i) the conduct of a comparability analysis, (ii) the identification of the tested party and the appropriate transfer pricing method, and (iii) the determination of the arm's-length results.

 Taxpayers must keep adequate documentation supporting their transfer prices so that they can defend their transfer pricing analysis, mitigate the risk of transfer pricing adjustments arising from tax examinations, and support their applications for Mutual Agreement Procedure (MAP).
 There is also a 'contemporaneous' requirement that transfer pricing documents must exist or be brought into existence at the time the taxpayers develop or implement any arrangements that may raise transfer pricing issues.
-This can generally mean that while transfer pricing documentation is not required to be submitted together with the tax returns, such documents should be maintained and submitted to the BIR when required or requested during an audit/investigation.
+Certain taxpayers are also required to file BIR Form No. 1709 (Information Return on Transactions with Related Party) with their annual income tax returns while transfer pricing documentation should be maintained and submitted to the BIR when required or requested during an audit/investigation.

 The BIR has issued a Revenue Audit Memorandum Order that provides guidelines to BIR examiners in relation to the audit of transfer pricing of related-party transactions.